 - The Gardener’s Index of Plants and Flowers

-A complete quick-reference guide to the characteristics and cultivation of more than 4,000 popular plants includes Planning your Planting; Planting your garden; the Plant-finder’s guide; Climate zones and Plant hardiness; How to find plants.
-Includes garden plans and photographs in colour as well as line illustrations.
+A complete quick-reference guide to the characteristics and cultivation of more than 4,000 popular plants includes planning your planting, planting your garden, the plant-finder’s guide, climate zones and plant hardiness, and how to find plants.
+Includes garden plans, colour photographs and line illustrations.

 - Improve your Lot: How to Plan and Plant your Garden